necst/quantum_annealer_benchmarking/README.md

 # On the Design and Characterization of Set Packing Problem on Quantum Annealers

-This repository contains source code and dataset for the work "On the Design and Characterization of Set Packing Problem on Quantum Annealers", published at IEEE Eurocon 2023.
+This repository contains source code and dataset for the work "On the Design and Characterization of Set Packing Problem on Quantum Annealers", published at IEEE EUROCON 2023.
 This work presents a solver for Set Packing Problem on quantum annealers exploiting the QUBO model.
 We introduce a general format to express instances of the Set Packing Problem that enables an automatic characterization, lowering the barriers to adopting quantum annealers.
 Finally, we compare the performance of two quantum annealer on the Set Packing, namely D-Wave 2000Q and Advantage, highlighting their pros and cons.

 In folder `Code`, there is the source code of the software.
 In particular, file `setpacking.py` contains the necessary tools to create an instance of Set Packing Problem to solve by using D-Wave quantum annealers 2000Q and Advantage.